Stellantis/stellantis.github.io/webportal/v2-5-reference-list.md

       receive a notification event in a specific condition.<em> ex: subscribe to navigation.destinationReached will trigger an event when the navigation destination is reached</em>
     </li>
   </ul>
-  Depending of the current <a href="{{site.baseurl}}/webportal/v2/overview/privacy/#article">privacy</a> choosen by the vehicle driver int the HMI, APIs can be available or not:
+  Depending of the current <a href="{{site.baseurl}}/webportal/v2/overview/privacy/#article">privacy</a> choosen by the vehicle driver int the HMI, API can be available or not:
   <ul>
     <li>
       <em>